Optical geometries: Conformal optical geometry

 We shall denote the covariant exterior derivative $\d^{\nabla}$, i.e. for any (weighted) $p$-form $\alpha$,

 We shall use $\bm{g}$ to identify sections of $T \mc{M}$ with those of $T^* \mc{M} \otimes \mc{E}[2]$.
-The orientation on $\mc{M}$ yields a global section $\bm{\varepsilon}$ of $\Lambda^{n+2} T^*\mc{M} \otimes \mc{E} [n+2]$, the \emph{weighted volume form} with the property that for any $s \in \mc{E}[1]$, $\varepsilon = s^{-n-2} \bm{\varepsilon}$ is the volume form of the metric $g = s^{-2} \bm{g}$.
+The orientation on $\mc{M}$ yields a global section $\bm{\varepsilon}$ of $\bigwedge^{n+2} T^*\mc{M} \otimes \mc{E} [n+2]$, the \emph{weighted volume form} with the property that for any $s \in \mc{E}_+[1]$, $\varepsilon = s^{-n-2} \bm{\varepsilon}$ is the volume form of the metric $g = s^{-2} \bm{g}$.

-\begin{definition} Let $(\mc{M}, \mbf{c})$ be an oriented and time-oriented Lorentzian conformal manifold.
+\begin{defn} Let $(\mc{M}, \mbf{c})$ be an oriented and time-oriented Lorentzian conformal manifold.
 An \emph{optical structure} on $(\mc{M},\mbf{c})$ is given by a vector distribution $K\subset T \mc{M}$ of tangent null lines.
-We refer to $(\mc{M},\mbf{c},K)$ as an \emph{conformal optical geometry}. \end{definition} It is clear that such a structure enjoys the same basic properties of its Lorentzian counterpart such as the filtration \eqref{eq-K-filt} and exact sequences \eqref{eq-seseq-K}, \eqref{eq-seseq-AnnK} and \eqref{eq-seseq-TM}.
+We refer to $(\mc{M},\mbf{c},K)$ as a \emph{conformal optical geometry}. \end{defn} It is clear that such a structure enjoys the same basic properties of its Lorentzian counterpart such as the filtration \eqref{eq-K-filt} and exact sequences \eqref{eq-seseq-K}, \eqref{eq-seseq-AnnK} and \eqref{eq-seseq-TM}.
 The only difference is that now the conformal structure $\mbf{c}$ induces a bundle conformal structure $\mbf{c}_K$ on the screen bundle $H_K$.
 In particular, $\bm{g}_{a b}$ yields a conformal bundle metric $\bm{h}_{i j} \in \Gamma( \odot^2 H^*_K [2])$.

 Now, let $k \in \Gamma(K)$ and set $\bm{\kappa} = \bm{g}(k,\cdot)$.
 Under a change of metrics in $\mbf{c}$, we have

 where $\nabla_a$ and $\wh{\nabla}_a$ denote the respective Levi-Civita connections of $g$ and $\wh{g}$.
 Further, the Lie derivative of $\bm{\kappa}_a$ is found to be